JDACS4C-IMPROVE/tCNNS-Project/READMEs/Model.md

 - Modification of SMILES format:  The one-hot representation of the SMILES format was modified in three ways for assessing whether the model captures the biological meaning in the data versus the statistical pattern of the data.

 ## Modifications for IMPROVE Framework
+Describe any changes to the original code to work with the IMPROVE Framework.

+## Hyperparameters
+Table of hyperparameters that can be adjusted for tCNNS.

 ## URLs
 - [Original GitHub](https://github.com/Lowpassfilter/tCNNS-Project)